Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
+2022 | "*Umbria nunc revocat*.
+Landscape, History, and Archaeology of a Territory in Ancient Times" conference, University of Perugia, March 10-11
 2018 | Keynote at opening ceremony of the Digital Liberal Arts Collaboratory, William Patterson University, December 6 &nbsp; | "*Populus* as 'army' and the preservation of Roman legal language," Pennsylvania State University, April 14 2016 | "Recent work along the Flaminian Way," AIA lecture program, University of Alberta, March 10